MathOnco/valis/README.rst

 Version 1.0.0rc6 (in progress)
 --------------------------------
 #.
 More accurate color mixing with fewer artifacts.
+Affects overlap images and pseudo-colored multi-channel images.
 #.
 Initializing  'is_flattended_pyramid' with False.
 Pull request #6
 #.
 Reformatting flattened pyramids to have same datatype as that in metadata.
 #.
 Save all images using pyvips.
 Should be faster.